Juk3n/QuizApp/README.md

 # QuizApp
 Quiz application written in QT.
-In progress.

 This message shows up at the beginning.<br>
 ![alt text](GetQuestionsFolderMessageBox.png)<br>